 Multiple Device Charging

-Out of the box, all 12 of the competitors we tested this year appeared to be quite similar.
+Out of the box, all 18 of the competitors we tested this year appeared to be quite similar.
 They are all black, with heavy-duty canvas fabric on the outside, with some kind of pouch to store gadgets and cords.
 The panels themselves are all monocrystalline in composition but have different coatings and additions depending on price.
-As we scoured the internet doing research for this review, we found many complaints among customers about the durability of the model they purchased.
+As we scoured the internet while researching for this review, we found many complaints among customers about the durability of the model they purchased.
 Because of this, we decided to pay particular attention to the way each one held up over the testing period.

 Here are some of the questions we focused on when assessing the durability of the models.
 Are they delaminating?
 Does the Velcro continue to stick?
 Are they warping or melting?
 Do they still perform well after a month of use?
 Two months of use?